-Up until now License Agency Fees around the world have been paid for by Public and Private Business Sector Employers for the non monitored usage of Content.
-These Fees are then distributed randomly to Content Authors.
-With the New Model, making payments to the License Agency does the Academic Attendee who contributes through Student Grant deduction whilst the Public and Private Sector Business Employee who would contribute by way of a Subscription Fee or Tax.
+With a new Model, making payments to the License Agency would the Academic Attendee and the Public and Private Sector Business Employee who would contribute by way of a Subscription Fee or Tax.
 This way, the Licensee logs onto and has access to the License Agency Content Database, and one can monitor who sees what, and the payments to the Authors can be effected rightfully.
 This is the only way one can collect and distribute License Agency Fees rightfully - and this may need to be treated in Parliament.